How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Watch live NBA games on all your devices!
 Sign up now for a free trial to Fubo.

-The Trail Blazers hit the road the Clippers on Saturday at 4:00 PM ET.
+The Knicks take to the home court of the Cavaliers on Saturday at 6:00 PM ET.

 How to Watch